Get

 Conclusion

-Creating a routine and a relaxing environment can help ensure your cat is sleeping through the night.
+Creating a routine and a relaxing environment can help make sure your cat is sleeping and remaining calm through most of the night.
+Cats’ sleep cycles differ from ours and they do not sleep throughout the night, but they certainly can learn to be calm and respect our sleep.
 These tips should help you and your furry friend get a better night’s rest!
 With some patience, understanding, and dedication, you can both enjoy a peaceful slumber.
 Happy sleeping!

 See also: